Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 ### ASP.NET Core

-To inject ServiceBusClient as a dependency in an ASP .NET Core app, you can register the client in the `Startup.ConfigureServices` method in `Startup.cs`:
+To inject `ServiceBusClient` as a dependency in an ASP.NET Core app, register the client in the `Startup.ConfigureServices` method:

 ```csharp
 public void ConfigureServices(IServiceCollection services)
 {